 7.9.
 Nothing in these Conditions limits or excludes, or is intended to limit or exclude Morningside’s liability for death or personal injury caused by its negligence, nor for fraudulent misrepresentation, nor for any matter in respect of which it would be unlawful for Morningside to restrict or exclude liability.

 7.10.
-Morningside shall not be liable for any delay or failure to perform its obligations under any Contract to the extent that such performance is delayed, prevented or hindered by acts of God, failure of suppliers, breakdown of machinery, war, riot, sabotage, explosions, strikes, lockouts, shortages of labour, materials or fuel, fire, storm, flood or any other circumstances which are outside the reasonable control of Morningside (“Force Majeure Events”).
-If delivery is delayed for more than 3 months from receipt of the order by Morningside as a result of a “Force Majeure Event”, then either Morningside or the Buyer may cancel the Contract and Morningside will refund to the Buyer any payment made by the Buyer for such order but Morningside shall have no liability in respect of such cancellation.
+Morningside shall not be liable for any delay or failure to perform its obligations under any Contract to the extent that such performance is delayed, prevented or hindered by acts of God, failure of suppliers, breakdown of machinery, war, riot, sabotage, explosions, strikes, lockouts, shortages of labour, materials or fuel, fire, storm, flood, epidemic/ pandemic, or any other circumstances which are outside the reasonable control of Morningside (“Force Majeure Events”).
+If delivery is delayed for more than 90 days from receipt of the order by Morningside as a result of a “Force Majeure Event”, then either Morningside or the Buyer may cancel the Contract and Morningside will refund to the Buyer any payment made by the Buyer for such order but Morningside shall have no liability in respect of such cancellation.

 7.11.
 Subject to and without prejudice to the other provisions of this clause 7 and the provisions of clause 10, if Morningside has any liability to the Buyer under or arising out of a Contract (whether in contract, tort (including but not limited to negligence) or otherwise) such liability shall not in aggregate exceed the Contract price.